ankitson/aoc/2022/rust/day11/notes.md

 Ok it works now, that bug was actually just a bug in my input.

+### [2023-11-11 7:00PM]

+Finished the parser and the answer to part1 worked immediately!
+Feels good.
+Now onto part 2.

+So part 2 just has big numbers when multiplying, but if we mod them by the product of all divisors before, it works out.
+Technically the smallest mod that would work is the LCM of all divisors

+Based on this property:

+For any set of integers n, p and d: if p mod d = 0, then (n mod p) mod d = n mod d

+And thats all for day 11!

 # PROBLEM

 --- Day 11: Monkey in the Middle ---